dwallet-labs/dwallet-network/nre/docker/README.md

 2. Update [validator.yaml](../config/validator.yaml) and place it in the same directory as `docker-compose.yaml`.

 Add the paths to your private keys to validator.yaml.
-If you chose to put them in `/opt/sui/key-pairs`, you can use the following example:
+If you chose to put them in `/opt/pera/key-pairs`, you can use the following example:

 ```
 protocol-key-pair:
-  path: /opt/sui/key-pairs/protocol.key
+  path: /opt/pera/key-pairs/protocol.key
 worker-key-pair:
-  path: /opt/sui/key-pairs/worker.key
+  path: /opt/pera/key-pairs/worker.key
 network-key-pair:
-  path: /opt/sui/key-pairs/network.key
+  path: /opt/pera/key-pairs/network.key
 ```

 3. Place `genesis.blob` in the same directory as `docker-compose.yaml`. (available post genesis ceremony)

 ## Connectivity

-You may need to explicitly open the ports outlined in [Sui for Node Operators](../sui_for_node_operators.md#connectivity) for the required Sui Node connectivity.
+You may need to explicitly open the ports outlined in [Pera for Node Operators](../pera_for_node_operators.md#connectivity) for the required Pera Node connectivity.

 ## Start the node

-Start Sui Node in detached mode:
+Start Pera Node in detached mode:

 `sudo docker compose up -d`